beartums/AssemblaMentionsExtension/README.md

 Change Log:

+1.1.1
+ - Bug when no links are found in text

 1.1.0
  - some basic formatting using Assembla's unique formatting rules
  - Retrieve the full text of a comment from the source object when clicking on the source-type label to the right of the date